-Walking Actions Geographic coverage Theme Action No. Action Aim 2023/24 Aim 2024/25 Proposed approach to prioritisation Approximate delivery dates or target rate of delivery Joint action with another Action Plan Citywide Making streets useable for everyone W1 A. Install dropped kerbs and accompanying tactiles where kerbs are either missing or damaged B. Install missing tactiles in all other locations (in line with Edinburgh Street Design Guidance factsheet M4), at the same time we undertake pavement resurfacing work 1.
+Geographic coverage Theme Action No. Action Aim 2023/24 Aim 2024/25 Proposed approach to prioritisation Approximate delivery dates or target rate of delivery Joint action with another Action Plan Citywide Making streets useable for everyone W1 A. Install dropped kerbs and accompanying tactiles where kerbs are either missing or damaged B. Install missing tactiles in all other locations (in line with Edinburgh Street Design Guidance factsheet M4), at the same time we undertake pavement resurfacing work 1.
 Continue current programme delivered by Active Travel (approx. £350,000 per annum) and replacement through footways renewals workstream 2.
-Produce a costed plan and programme and business case for a much larger investment At least double current programme Usage, destinations (e.g. Town Centres) and SIMD Aim to deliver at least 400 kerb replacements/ yr) N Everywhere outwith town centres and shopping streets Improving the connectivity of our streets and neighbourhoods/ Making our streets enjoyable places to be W2 Treat minor road junctions to improve crossing experience for pedestrians by tightening up the radii on side road bellmouths, Produce criteria for when to tighten up as part of renewals projects.
-Carry out a citywide review to identify high priority junctions for treatment outwith the renewals programme Along bus routes, TBC further as part of 24/25 work TBC as part of delivery programme N Citywide Making streets useable for everyone W3 Improve the useability of pavements around the city by: a) Ensuring surfaces are smooth and free from trip hazards. b) Level pavements, replacing pavement wide cross-fall with ramps where driveways need to cross the footway W3a.
-Review footway renewals programme prioritisation W3b.
-Review standard approach to footway reconstruction to ensure it includes this approach W3a.
+Produce a costed plan and programme and business case for a much larger investment At least double current programme Usage, destinations (eg Town Centres) and SIMD Aim to deliver at least 400 kerb replacements per year No Everywhere outwith town centres and shopping streets Improving the connectivity of our streets and neighbourhoods/ Making our streets enjoyable places to be W2 Treat minor road junctions to improve crossing experience for pedestrians by tightening up the radii on side road bellmouths Produce criteria for when to tighten up as part of renewals projects.
+Carry out a citywide review to identify high priority junctions for treatment outwith the renewals programme Along bus routes, TBC further as part of 24/25 work TBC as part of delivery programme No Citywide Making streets useable for everyone W3 Improve the useability of pavements around the city by: a) Ensuring surfaces are smooth and free from trip hazards.
+W3a.
+Review footway renewals programme prioritisation W3a.
 Implement revised prioritisation and procedures.
-W3b.
-Report on a possible prioritised approach to levelling pavements Usage, specific needs, destinations (e.g. Town Centres, bus stops, health centres) and high SIMD areas TBC as part of delivery programme N City centre, town centre and other shopping street improvements Making streets useable for everyone W4 Undertake dedicated programme of footway clutter rationalisation, focusing on pole and signage rationalisation Prepare and cost programme Commence programme implementation All town centres Dalry and Portobello high sts by 2026 All town centres and shopping sts by 2030 20 min -as part of town centre schemes
+Usage, specific needs, destinations (e.g. Town Centres, bus stops, health TBC as part of delivery programme No